cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ![[WhatsApp Image 2024-12-07 at 22.03.45.jpeg]]

-we know that optical network work according to the circuit switching parading, idea: this logical connection is realized though the establishment of light path here. client layer has to ask to the server layer (optical network) "create me this light path, this is the clients to connect".
+We know that optical network work according to the circuit switching parading, idea: this logical connection is realized though the establishment of light path here. client layer has to ask to the server layer (optical network) "create me this light path, this is the clients to connect".

 **MCE** = This have an optimization algorithm.
 It take as input the logical network topology, the list of all the lambda for all link (status) and Qos and it take in output a lightpath, the blue one that we can see in the image.

-control plain = routing
+>Control plain = routing

 ![[WhatsApp Image 2024-12-07 at 22.43.07.jpeg]]